Octopus card: On-Loan cards

-Special-purpose cards

-The special-purpose card, Airport Express Tourist Octopus, was introduced by Octopus Cards Limited to target tourists in Hong Kong.
-Two versions of this card are offered: a HK$250 card with a free single ride on the Airport Express (the MTR line that runs between the Hong Kong International Airport and the urban areas of Hong Kong), and a HK$350 card with two free single rides included.
-The airport journeys are valid for 180 days from the date of purchase.
-Both versions allow three days of unlimited rides on the MTR and include a HK$50 refundable deposit.
-Usable value on these cards may be added if necessary.
-These tourist Octopus cards may be used only by tourists staying in Hong Kong for 14 or fewer days; users may be required to produce a passport showing their arrival date in Hong Kong.
-Airport Express Tourist Octopus is available for purchase at all MTR stations.

-The other special-purpose card, the MTR Airport Staff Octopus, is available for staff of Hong Kong International Airport and AsiaWorld-Expo, a convention centre close to the airport, for commuting at a reduced fare between the airport and MTR stations via the Airport Express.
-Staff who apply for the card may use it for a discount of up to 64 percent for Airport Express single journey fares.
-The MTR Airport Staff Octopus is available upon application via the customer's employer.

-Some local banks in Hong Kong have integrated the Octopus Card into their ATM cards and credit cards.

 Samsung Pay

 Since 14 December 2017, the cardless Octopus, named "Smart Octopus", is available with Samsung Pay, a mobile payment platform provided by Samsung.
 By using the phone's NFC function and magnetic secure transmission (MST) technology, users can tap their selected Samsung devices on Octopus readers, paying in a similar way as a normal physical Octopus cards.

 Users can choose to transfer their card data from an existing anonymous On-Loan Adult or Elder Octopus to the Smart Octopus.
 All card value and reward points are transferred and held in the Samsung Pay app.
 The physical card is then deactivated and can no longer be used.
 Users can also choose to purchase a new Adult or Elder Smart Octopus in the app.

 Smart Octopus provides features like instant transaction notification and in-app top-up function.
-In-app top-ups initially incrred a 2.5% handling fee but this fee was removed in June 2020 when support for Apple Pay was launched.
+In-app top-ups initially incurred a 2.5% handling fee but this fee was removed in June 2020 when support for Apple Pay was launched.